Norfolk County Massachusetts assistance program.

 The Salvation Army/Framingham Corps, (508) 875-3341, provides numerous programs.
 They run a food pantry, offer a thrift store, and may have limited funds for paying rent or utility bills.

 Plymouth Massachusetts based South Shore Community Action Council, Inc.(phone (508) 747 - 7575) helps low to moderate income families and individuals in the area.
-They offer qualified individuals Rent Payment Assistance, Mortgage Foreclosure Assistance, Housing Counseling, GED Instruction, Community Action Agencies and Specialized Information and Referral, and Case/Care Management.
+They offer qualified individuals Rent Payment Assistance or Mortgage as well as Foreclosure Prevention.
+Or call for details on Housing Counseling, or GED Instruction.
+There is also Community Action Agencies and Specialized Information and Referral, and Case/Care Management.
 Also find information on state of Massachusetts public aid resources.
-More.

 Henry Martin Fund/Swift Charity – This non-profit covers the Milton Massachusetts area only.
 Grants are provided for the needy.
 Swift Charity is able to help needy and deserving women and children.
 Services offered by the non-profit include rent payment assistance, electric and heating bill payment assistance and gas bill payment assistance.
 First Parish Unitarian, 535 Canton Avenue, Milton, Massachusetts 02186, phone (617) 696 - 1214

 Community Mental Health Center offers outpatients and other assistance to mental health patients in the region, including in Norfolk County.
 Any type of aid provided will be very short term in nature.
 Some of the resources provided include rent payment assistance, access to a food pantry, electric, gas, and heating bill assistance and more.
 Referrals are needed from a social service, church or other religious organization.
 Dial (617) 277 - 8107 for information and intake.